ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 Because the microcontroller cannot receive more than 3.3V, so the voltage must be step down from any voltage above 3.3V.

-The volatge can be adjusted by using a potentiometer.
-The voltage supply to light ntensity sensor can be any volatge between than 36V - 2.5V, bacause the light intensity can work between 2.5V - 36V.
+The voltage can be adjusted by using a potentiometer.
+The voltage supply to light intensity sensor can be any voltage between than 36V - 2.5V, because the light intensity can work between 2.5V - 36V.

-To find the intensity, get the actual volatge from the formula given in below and times with the irradiance constant.
+To find the intensity, get the actual voltage from the formula given in below and times with the irradiance constant.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/light%20formula.png)